amabdulr/CNWG/8-General_Writing_Guidelines.md

-20. **Titles of Articles, Chapters, and Books**:

-    - Use sentence case, capitalizing major words.

-    - **Example (Do not analyze.
-For clarification only)**: "Cisco IOS XR Smart Licensing Using Policy."

 21. **Topic and Chunk Titles**:

     - Use sentence case for topic and chunk titles.
+Sentence case means capitalizing only the first letter of the first word in a sentence (and any proper nouns), while keeping the rest lowercase.

     - **Example (Do not analyze.
-For clarification only)**: "Benefits of smart licensing using policy."
+For clarification only)**:
+        - "Benefits of smart licensing using policy.

-***

-**List of capitalizing-exceptions in titles

-1. **Articles**:

-   - "a," "an," and "the" are not capitalized unless they are the first word of the title.

-   - **Example (Do not analyze.
-For clarification only)**: "The Art of Network Design"
+        - "The art of network design"

-2. **Coordinating Conjunctions**:

-   - Words like "and," "but," "or," "nor," "for," "so," and "yet" are not capitalized unless they start or end the title.

-   - **Example (Do not analyze.
-For clarification only)**: "Routing and Switching Essentials"
+        - "Routing and switching essentials"

-3. **Short Prepositions**:

-   - Prepositions with four or fewer letters such as "at," "by," "for," "in," "of," "on," "to," "up," and "with" are not capitalized unless they are the first or last word.

-   - **Example (Do not analyze.
-For clarification only)**: "Guide to Network Protocols"
+        - "Guide to network protocols"

-4. **The Word "to" in Infinitives**:

-   - "To" is not capitalized when used as part of an infinitive verb form.

-   - **Example (Do not analyze.
-For clarification only)**: "How to Use Network Tools"
+        - "How to use network tools"

-**Exceptions**:

-- If a preposition is part of a phrasal verb or compound preposition, it should be capitalized.

-- **Example (Do not analyze.
-For clarification only)**: "Set Up a Router" (where "Set Up" functions as a phrasal verb)
+        - "Set up a router" (where "Set up" functions as a phrasal verb)

  ### Compound Modifiers, Contractions, Possessives, Prefixes
  #### Compound Modifiers